-In the circumstances of this complaint, given the value of the fifth payment Mr T made to the scam, Chase ought to have been concerned Mr T could be at risk of financial harm.
-This was a newly opened account and the value of the payment was such that I'm satisfied Chase should have intervened.
+In the circumstances of this complaint, given the value of the first payment Mr T made to the cryptocurrency scam, I'm satisfied Revolut ought to have been concerned Mr T could be at risk of financial harm.

 Given the amount, I'm satisfied a proportionate intervention would have been to call Mr T to ask him for information regarding the payment purpose and its surrounding circumstances.
 Then to provide a relevant warning with the intention of uncovering the scam.
 Here though I don't find it would have made a difference to Mr T making the payments, I'll explain why.